magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

     value: string
 }

-// Make this function the default exported module for this file export default Tag;
+// Make this function the default exported of this module export default Tag;
 ```

-This file defines the Tag component.
-It is responible for rendering a single tag in the tag list.

-## Step 4.
+## Step 3.
 Define the `TagList` module

+The `TagList` module accepts an array of strings and returns a `div` container with a list of tags.
+This module is the default module exported by the `index.js` file.

 Open the `tagList.js` file and add the following content: